 It’s not only your heart.
 High blood pressure increases the risk for brain aging, memory problems, cognitive decline and even Alzheimer’s disease.
 Keep reading!

 High blood pressure or hypertension is a common condition in the U.S. population.
-Would you like to know how high blood pressure affects your brain health?
+Would you like to know how high blood pressure causes memory problems and affects your brain health?
 And your cognitive abilities?
 Basically, how your brain works to help you think, reason, learn, and remember things.

 So, let’s talk about that!